theory/justatheory/content/post/past/db/pg/comparing-relations.md

 ```

 Here I've created two separate tests.
 The first makes sure that `fooies()`
-returns all the expected rows, and the second makes sure that it doesn’t return
+returns all the expected rows, and the second makes sure that it doesn't return
 any unexpected rows.
 But since this is just a boolean test (yes, we've coerced
 the results into booleans!), there are no diagnostics if the test fails: you'd
-have to go ahead and run the query yourself to see what’s unexpected.
+have to go ahead and run the query yourself to see what's unexpected.
 Again,
 this is do-able, and probably a more correct comparison than using the casts of
 rows to `text`, but makes it harder to diagnose failures.
 And besides, `EXCEPT`
 compares sets, which are inherently unordered.
 That means that if you need to
-test that results come back in a specific order, you can’t use this approach.
+test that results come back in a specific order, you can't use this approach.

 That said, if someone knows of a way to do this in one query—somehow make some
 sort of `NOT EXCEPT` operator work—I'd be very glad to hear it!

 ### Prior Art

-pgTAP isn’t the only game in town.
-There is also Dmitry Koterov’s [PGUnit]
+pgTAP isn't the only game in town.
+There is also Dmitry Koterov's [PGUnit]
-framework and Bob Brewer’s [Epic].
+framework and Bob Brewer's [Epic].
 PGUnit seems to have one main assertion
-function, `assert_same()`, which works much like pgTAP’s `is()`.
-Epic’s
+function, `assert_same()`, which works much like pgTAP's `is()`.
+Epic's
 `assert_equal()` does, too, but Epic also offers a few functions for testing
 result sets that neither pgTAP nor PGUnit support.
 One such function is
 `assert_rows()`, to which you pass strings that contain SQL to be evaluated.
 For